rezidence/rezidence-v1/Readme.md

 ## 🤝 Support

-For support, email [your-email@example.com] or join our Slack channel.
+For support, please open an issue in the GitHub repository.

 ## Branching Strategy